 There are just some works of art that touch the spirit in more than one ways.
-Capital’s Cities recent pop hit Safe and Sound does exactly that.
-It embodies everything that I hold true while graciously delivering a very catching and chart topping smash.
+Capital’s Cities pop hit Safe and Sound does exactly that.

-The song in and of itself is enough to elevate the senses to new peaks but the original video immediately turns those new peaks into newer valleys.
+The record itself is enough to elevate the senses to new peaks but complemented with the original video, and it immediately turns those new peaks into something even greater.

-Safe and Sound’s original video, of over two years ago, captures the lyrics and tone of the song perfectly.
+Safe and Sound’s original video, actually premiered in 2010, over two years ago, and it captures the lyrics and tone of the song perfectly.
 Masterful cinematography vividly juxtaposes the evolution of war with the evolution dance chronologically.
-Everything from the Charleston, to the Desert Storm is highlighted in the music video.
-The seamless transition of these powerfully historic video segments fluidly crosses generational and cultural bounds in a way that music and the arts do best.
+Everything from the Charleston, to Desert Storm is highlighted in the music video.
+The seamless transition of these powerfully historic video segments fluidly crosses generational and cultural bounds in a way that the arts do best.